aviadtamir/pystringmatcher/README.md

 ## description
-a small utility tool for finding substrings and text patterns in an input file
+a small utility tool for finding substrings and text patterns in an input file by dividing the file into chunks and processing them concurrently
 ## installation:
 ```bash
 pip install pystringmatcher